van-projects/gba-emulator/README.md

 # GBA Emulator

-This is an in progress Game Boy Advance emulator written in JavaScript.
-The goal is to emulate core GBA functionality directly in the browser, starting with the CPU and memory subsystems.
+This is an in progress Game Boy Advance emulator in JavaScript.
+It implements core components like the ARM7TDMI CPU, memory, GPU, timers, and input.
+The emulator runs in the browser and serves as a foundation for learning GBA emulation.